ptnv-s/Master17GitProject/README.md

-# Master17GitProje
+# Master17GitProject

-This is a projext for Cohort 17 to gain Git experience.
+Useful Info:            A project for Cohort to play with using git.

-Tools needed:           Computer
+Tools needed:           Computer.
-Working on this are:    Cohort 17 @ CodeNation
+Working on this are:    Cohort 17
-For any help:           Mr Neil Munro
+Project help:           Mr Neil Munro